JayPixl/nimajs/README.md

                 duration: 200, // Duration of 200ms
                 iterations: 1, // Only one iteration
                 easing: "linear", // Use the "linear" easing function
-                endTrigger: "timer<200ms>", // End after 200ms so you can click again },
+                endTriggers: ["timer<200ms>"], // End after 200ms so you can click again },
             mouseleave: {
                 // On mouse leave, run this animation